 Indoor/outdoor wireless testbeds for cellular, Cloud-RAN and SDR

-RadioSpace - a national facility for the development and testing of new radio technologies for the Internet of Things and 5G.
+RadioSpace - a national facility for the development and testing of new radio technologies for the Internet of Things and 5G, based in Waterford Institute of Technology.

 Education and Public Engagement